 Understanding What Areas Need Maintenance

 Even when tightly closed, large warehouse bay doors can lose a significant amount of heat at the junction of each panel.
 There are many ways to prevent this and a variety of sealing materials and technologies.
 The crucial thing is to evaluate which areas need attention.

 This can be accomplished by carefully measuring the temperature at the sill of each door, and at the sealed areas where the door panels come together.
 It is common for seals on the bottom third of the door to begin separating and losing thermal efficiency, as a significant amount of strain is focused in these areas when the door is repeatedly closed.

-A third common area that prevents the warehouse temperature from being properly maintained are any windows mounted in warehouse doors.
-Just like residential windows, warehouse windows are notorious for their lack of a good seal.
+Another common area that prevents the warehouse temperature from being properly maintained are any windows mounted in the warehouse doors.
+Warehouse windows are notorious for their lack of a good seal.
 While rubber products are improving, it is still difficult to maintain a good seal when two materials as dissimilar as glass and aluminum or steel come together.

 As a simple starting place for docks and doors maintenance, try to find the areas of your warehouse docks that have the least comfortable working conditions.
 Replacing docks and doors can be expensive, and may not be needed.
 A cold breeze that is always piping in around a door indicates a definite problem area.
 Additionally, if the sills on bay doors are corroded there may be a constant draft that travels up the door, and is very noticeable when the doors are opened or closed.